jpadela1/causal_bias_detection/README.md

 # When Correlation Isn't Enough: Using Causal Inference for Algorithm Bias Detection

-Replication code for the paper *"When Correlation Isn't Enough: Using Causal Inference for Algorithm Bias Detection"* (under review, anonymized).
+Replication code for the paper *"When Correlation Isn't Enough: Using Causal Methods for Discriminatory Bias Detection"* (ICTAI 2026).

+Authors:  Joyce S. Padela, Pavan Raj Ravi, Jianwu Wang Department of Information Systems,
+University of Maryland, Baltimore County, USA

 The repository reproduces both studies in the paper: (1) a synthetic loan-approval benchmark of six causal discovery algorithms against a planted